nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `AgentAssistParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AgentAssistParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `AgentAssistParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`).
+* `XYZCommandParser` is responsible for parsing the command details and constructing an `XYZCommand object` (e.g., `AddCommand`).This `XYZCommand` object is then returned to the `AgentAssistParser` as a `Command` object.
-  * `FilterCommandParser` performs an additional task: it creates multiple predicate classes, which are combined into a `CombinedPredicate`.
+    * Note: `FilterCommandParser` performs an additional step by creating multiple predicate classes (e.g., `NameContainsSubstringPredicate`).
+These individual predicates are then combined into a single `CombinedPredicate`.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `FilterCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `FilterCommandParser`, etc.) implement the `Parser` interface, allowing them to be handled consistently, such as in testing scenarios.

 ### Model component
 **API** : [`Model.java`](https://github.com/AY2425S1-CS2103T-T14-4/tp/blob/master/src/main/java/seedu/address/model/Model.java)